planetfederal/workshops/workshops/geogig/doc/source/moreinfo/resources.rst

 Documentation
 -------------

-.. todo:: Full documentation for GeoGig is available at SOMEWHERE.
+Full documentation for GeoGig is available at http://geogig.org/docs/index.html

 Mailing list
 ------------

-.. todo:: GeoGig has an active mailing list, which you can subscribe to at SOMEWHERE.
+GeoGig has an active mailing list, which you can subscribe to at geogig-dev@locationtech.org

 Bug tracking
 ------------